felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 );
 ```

-Next, let's implement the transitition function, which is the heart of every
+Next, let's implement the transition function, which is the heart of every
 FSM:

 ```sql